nikhil5642/DialogGPT-Frontend/README.md

-Sure, here is the updated README with the link to the LICENSE file:

----

 # DialogGPT-Frontend

 Welcome to the DialogGPT-Frontend repository.
 This project is the frontend of DialogGPT, a powerful conversational AI tool designed to enhance your communication capabilities.